 Compare third party car insurance quotes

 Compare third party car insurance quotes from top UK providers.
-See how much you could save
+See how much you could save.

-Third party insurance will not cover you against damage to your own vehicle though, and so you may want to opt for a higher level of cover, depending on what you think you’ll need.
+Third party insurance will not cover you against damage to your own vehicle though, so you may want to opt for a higher level of cover, depending on what you think you'll need.

 In This Guide: